U-interrupt/uintr/doc/spec.md

 1. A receiver registers a handler and gets a file descriptor.
 Virtual address of the handler will be written to `utvec`.
 2. A sender registers a vector with a file descriptor shared by the receiver.
 A new User Interrupt Sender Table (UIST) will be allocated by Supervisor if not exists.
 The index of User Interrupt Receiver Status in UINTC will be written to the entry of UIST.
 The sender then gets an index corresponding to a valid entry of UIST.
-3. The sender uses the index to execute a `UIPI SEND, <index>`.
+3. The sender uses the index to execute a `uipi SEND, <index>`.
 The CPU just does something like address translation:
    1. CPU will read from memory to find the entry of UIST.
    2. A writing request like `sd 0x1, SEND(base)` will be posted to UINTC.
    3. UINTC writes the corresponding bit in the `Pending` field.